NextGenSec-Github/Cloud-Security/README.md

 - 📖 **Detailed Guides**: In-depth articles covering each security aspect.
 - 💡 **Code Samples**: Sample code, CloudFormation templates, and scripts for automation.
-- ☑️ **Checklists**: Handy lists to audit your AWS security settings.
+- ☑️ **Checklists**: Handy lists to audit your cloud security settings.
 - 🧰 **Recommended Tools**: Tools and services to enhance security.
 - 🤝 **Contributions**: Encourage community contributions.

 ## Audience 🎯

-This guide is for cloud engineers, DevOps professionals, AWS administrators and Cloud Security Specialists looking to fortify their AWS security.
+This guide is for cloud engineers, DevOps professionals, cloud administrators and Cloud Security Specialists looking to fortify their cloud infrastructure.

-🚀 Start your AWS security journey now! 🛡️
+🚀 Start your Cloud Security journey now! 🛡️